opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 !![Offline editing mode](../../assets/images/offline-schema.png)

-Offline Mode is designated to utilize GeoPackage to collect and consolidate the information then manually push the changes to the PostgreSQL:
+Offline Mode is designated to utilize GeoPackage to collect and consolidate the information, then manually push the changes to PostgreSQL:

 #### Project Creation in QFieldCloud in Offline mode